 Since the inauguration of the International Day of the Girl, the occasion has been celebrated in various ways around the world - from girls taking over parliaments to publicity stunts such as lighting up famous landmarks in pink.

-Find out more and join our Because I am a Girl campaign
+Find out more about our Because I am a Girl movement for girls' rights